darkreader/darkreader.org/src/blog/posts/5m-users.md

 William has done an **ENORMOUS** amount of bug fixes and performance improvements.
-He reviewed hundreds of changes made by other users, proposed many optimizations to the Dynamic mode.
+He reviewed hundreds of changes made by other users, and proposed many optimizations to the Dynamic mode.
-Thanks to William, Dark Reader keeps working fast and reliable.
+Thanks to William, Dark Reader keeps working fast and reliably.

 ### Contributor of the month: [Anton Bershanskiy](https://github.com/bershanskiy) 🏆